savinien/MK351/html-css-js/README.md

 - Each declaration includes a CSS property name and a value, separated by a colon.

-- A CSS declaration always ends with a semicolon, and declaration blocks are surrounded by curly braces.
+- A CSS declaration always ends with a semicolon (`;`), and declaration blocks are surrounded by curly braces.